 In part 2 of this series, we will be discussing everything from pop-ups to HTML elements.
 If you missed part 1, you can access it here.
-As I said previously, Google is constantly updating their search algorithms.
+As I said previously, Google is constantly updating its search algorithms.
 The most recent update happened on August 1st.
 Google has once again said pretty much the same thing.
 Produce great content and your rankings will climb.
 With that being said, let’s dive into some more SEO myths.

 Even Google agrees.
 In August of 2016, Google announced that they now penalize websites that use “intrusive interstitials.”
-In layman’s terms, pop-ups that block the majority of the main content of a website.
+In layman’s terms, pop-ups block the majority of the main content of a website.

 The keyword here is “intrusive.”
-Google doesn’t penalize all pop-ups; only pop-ups that affect the user’s ability to access the content easily on mobile devices.
+Google doesn’t penalize all pop-ups; only pop-ups affect the user’s ability to access the content easily on mobile devices.
 Therefore, a pop-up that only blocks the top of the screen (a banner) will not be penalized.
 A pop-up that blocks the main content will be penalized.

 Pop-ups, when used in helpful ways, can be a vital part of generating leads.
 Be sure that pop-ups on your site offer valuable relevant content to the visitors looking at a particular page.
 Make sure your pop-ups don’t sacrifice your users’ experiences and they will not affect your SERPs.